skijit/notes/programming/aws/developer-cert-notes.md

   - Dynamo manages updating the index table as changes get made
   - When you create an index, you specify which other attributes should get projected from the base table
     - at a min, you get the table primary key attribute(s)
+- Consistency Model
+  - **Eventually Consistent Reads (default)**  (full consistency is usually within a second)
+  - **Strongly Consistent Reads**
+  - Transactions can be used when coordinating CRUD across multiple tables
 - Read/Write throughput capacity
   - When you specify an index, you have to set throughput capacity which affects the cost
   - This is so AWS can reserve the appropriate resources to meet the capacity, of course